dribes2/Stochastic-Unit-Commitment-Problem-with-Quantum-Annealing/README.md

 ## 📁 Stoch_UCP

 The mathematical formulation of the Stochastic UCP can be found in the file `Stoch_UCP_formulation.pdf`.
+This document outlines the objective function, decision variables, and all relevant operational and logical constraints used in the model.
 The main outputs obtained from this instance of the problems are:

 - **`cost_vs_reliability`**: Shows the dependence of the cost function value on the reliability level \( p = 1 - ε \).
 Results are generated for three types of covariance structures in the scenario sample set:
   - Non-correlated